likelian/Lab_spring2022/README.md

 3. choose a [model](https://github.com/likelian/Lab_spring2022/blob/main/results/archive/MSD/withModel/lr%3D0.001_withModel_Loss.png) at validation loss error on datapoint level of **2.456 dB**, and run the song level validation, getting absolute error of **2.086 dB** over 50 test songs.
 Removing 2 songs without vocals from the test set, absolute error down to **1.840 dB**.
 4. My SOTA is **2.179 dB** validation  absolute error so far ([link](https://github.com/likelian/Lab_spring2022/blob/main/results/archive/MSD/50epoch/lr%3D0.001_validation_loss.txt) and [link](https://github.com/likelian/Lab_spring2022/blob/main/results/archive/MSD/50epoch/lr%3D0.001_Loss.png)), but I didn't recreate that with the same setup.
 I can keep trying on that.
 5. Unable to run the plugin(.so) on Linux.
-6. On mac, collected EQed mel spec on MUSDB18.
+6. Collect EQed mel spec on MUSDB18.
 10x on the test folder,  50x on the train folder.

 How to deal with dataset larger than memory [Zhihu link](https://www.zhihu.com/question/386743819).
 It looks like Pytorch is loading an entire dataset file to memory.